What the Slice Backhand Feels Like

 The forearm has to roll towards the target.

 Have a look at the anti-clockwise orange arrow.
-This supination of the forearm is the only way you get the strings from pointing to the sky to pointing almost horizontally at contact.
-Those who play slice well typically don't even know they do it.
-I certainly didn't.
+This supination of the forearm is the only way you get the strings from facing the sky (blue arrow) to facing your opponent at contact.
+Those who play slice well typically don’t even know they do it.
+I certainly didn’t.
 I only spotted it while watching the slow-motion footage of my shot.

 It feels very unnatural when you actively swing this way without a tennis ball.
 But it’s essential if you want to add any kind of power to your slice backhand.
 Without it the ball will simply float upwards with no penetration.